Pleasanton Unified School District

 The Pleasanton Unified School District (PUSD) is a public primary and secondary education school district located in Pleasanton, California, United States, a suburban town east of San Francisco.
 It consists of nine elementary schools, three middle schools, two comprehensive high schools, and one alternative high school.

 It includes the majority of Pleasanton and sections of Hayward and Sunol.

 High schools

 Amador Valley High School

 Amador Valley High School (commonly called Amador or AVHS) was founded as Amador Valley Joint Union High School.
 Its first class graduated in 1923.
 The school has been named a California Distinguished School, a National School of Character, and a National Blue Ribbon School.
 The school mascot is the Don.

 Foothill High School

-Foothill High School (FHS) was built in 1973.
+Foothill High School (commonly called Foothill or FHS) was built in 1973.
 The current enrollment is 2,343 students.
 The school mascot is the falcon and its colors are yellow and blue.
 The official rival school is Amador Valley High School.
 FHS was a 2006 winner of the National Blue Ribbon Award, was a 2002 National Blue Ribbon California Nominee, and was recognized as a 2001 California Distinguished School.

+Both school offer a wide variety of sports, such as football, cross country, soccer, basketball, swimming, golf, volleyball, marching band, and more.